vfcash/VFC-Core/README.md

 # Denial-of-service Protection

-We reccomend configuring iptables to trottle incoming UDP packets on port 8787 to 7,133 every minute [~119 packets a second].
+We recommend configuring iptables to throttle incoming UDP packets on port 8787 to 7,133 every minute [~119 packets a second].

 This should be adequate for the maximum throughput of the entire network.